QuillPusher/QP_Drafts/garima/roofit.md

 using a large number of parameters in a complex model.
 This prevents error-prone manual efforts.

-- Seamless integration: AD can be seamlessly integrated in Roofit to empower its large userbase without any additional learning/ implementation.
+- Seamless integration: AD can be seamlessly integrated in RooFit to empower its large userbase without any additional learning/ implementation.
 It would allow users to create and fit models based on their specific needs and experimental data.